Battle of Piercebridge: Opposing forces

-Reenactors in period outfits demonstrating the firing of a matchlock musket.
+Reenactors in period outfits demonstrating the firing of a matchlock muske].

 An infantry regiment, which could vary greatly in size, consisted of both musketeers and pikemen.
 Musketeers were armed with muskets, which at this early stage of the war typically used a matchlock firing mechanism.
 They were accurate to a range of around 150 yards, and took about a minute to reload.
 Most muskets had a steel-lined butt so that they could be used as a club in close-combat.
 Pikemen were equipped with pikes: long wooden shafts tipped with steel points, which were typically 15–18 ft in length.
 By the time of the English Civil War, pikemen were predominantly defensive units to protect the musketeers from cavalry attacks.
 Dragoons were mounted infantry, armed with muskets, who were typically used as skirmishers or as part of advanced guards due to their mobility.
 They rode into battle, but dismounted to fight.
 The cavalry remained mounted to fight, generally on larger horses than dragoons.
 Most were harquebusiers, who were armoured with a helmet and plate armour on their torso, and carried a sword, two pistols and a carbine.

 At Piercebridge, Hotham commanded three troops of cavalry; his own, Wray's and Hatcher's, each consisting of 60 men.
 The infantry was made up of Sir Matthew Boynton's regiment, possibly split into four companies.
 Newcastle sent his vanguard into Piercebridge; Sir William Lambton's Regiment of Foot and Sir Thomas Howard's Regiment of Dragoons.
 It is unknown how many men this constituted; notionally, an infantry regiment could include up to 1,200 men, but this varied depending upon both the whim of the commanding officer, and how successful their recruitment had been.
 As a result, infantry regiments could include as few as 500 men.
 Dragoon regiments similarly varied, and could include as many as 1,000 men.
 The modern historian P. R. Newman is not confident that enough historical evidence exists to know whether Howard's dragoons formed a regiment: he settles on describing them as a "force".